-As disclosed in the table above, the vast majority of the Society's equity portfolios are managed inhouse.
-At yearend 2019, £322m of assets were invested in externally managed collective investments (Unit Trust funds), which represents c4% of total funds under management.
+As disclosed in the table above, the vast majority of the Society's equity portfolios are managed in-house.
+At year end 2020, £375m of assets were invested in externally managed collective investments (Unit Trust funds), which represents c5% of total funds under management.